platformplatform/PlatformPlatform/README.md

 - **Screaming architecture**: The architecture is designed with namespaces (folders) per feature, making the concepts easily visible and expressive, rather than organizing the code by types like models and repositories.
 - **MediatR pipelines**: MediatR pipeline behaviors are used to ensure consistent handling of cross-cutting concerns like validation, unit of work, and handling of domain events.
 - **Strongly Typed IDs**: The codebase uses strongly typed IDs, which are a combination of the entity type and the entity ID.
 This is even at the outer API layer, and Swagger translates this to the underlying contract.
 This ensures type safety and consistency across the codebase.
-- **JetBrains Code style and Cleanup**: JetBrains Rider/ReSharper is used for code style and automatic cleanup (configured in `.editorconfig`), ensuring consistent code formatting.
+- **JetBrains Code style and Cleanup**: JetBrains Rider/ReSharper is used for code style and automatic cleanup (configured in `.DotSettings`), ensuring consistent code formatting.
 No need to discuss tabs vs. spaces anymore; Invalid formatting breaks the build.
 - **Monolith prepared for self-contained systems**: The codebase is organized into a monolith, but the architecture is prepared for splitting in to self-contained systems.
 A self-contained system is a large microservice (or a small monolith) that contains the full stack including frontend, background jobs, etc. These can be developed, tested, deployed, and scaled in isolation, making it a good compromise between a large monolith and many small microservices.
 Unlike the popular backend-for-frontend (BFF) style with one shared frontend, this allows teams to work fully independently.
 - **Shared Kernel**: The codebase uses a shared kernel for all the boilerplate code required to build a clean codebase.
 The shared kernel ensures consistency between self-contained systems, e.g., enforcing tenant isolation, auditing, tracking, implementation of tactical DDD patterns like aggregate, entities, repository base, ID generation, etc.